 The answer to when you should wash your jeans is far from cut and dry.
 At the end of the day, when and how often you decide to wash your jeans is a matter of personal preference, dependent upon what kind of look you’re trying to achieve.
 Washing your jeans less frequently will help your denim hang on to more indigo, resulting in stark, high-contrast whiskering (the faded striations radiating from crotch to outer thigh) and honeycombing (the honeycomb-shaped fades behind your knees).

 If you’d rather a more even, softer look to your fades then by all means, wash your jeans more frequently.
 But be aware, you don’t need to wash your jeans after every wear like other garments.
-Some guys go years without washing their jeans, others do it every few months.
-Again, this will depend upon what look you’re trying to achieve.
-But please, if your jeans stink… wash them!
+To ensure longevity, we recommend washing every 3-4 months of moderate wear.
+Ultimately however, when they're washed will depend upon what look you’re trying to achieve.

 How To Wash Raw Denim